Knights of Columbus: 20th century

 During World War I, the Knights established soldiers' welfare centers in the U.S. and abroad.
 After the war, the Knights participated in education, occupational training, and employment programs for veterans.

 The Oregon Compulsory Education Act of 1922 would have disallowed parochial schools, including Catholic schools, in that state.
 The Knights of Columbus challenged the law in court with the ACLU, and, in a landmark 1925 ruling (Pierce v.
 Society of Sisters), the U.S. Supreme Court struck it down.

 To combat the animus targeted at racial and religious minorities, including Catholics, the Order formed a historical commission which published a series of books in the 1920s on their contributions, among other activities.
 The "Knights of Columbus Racial Contributions Series" of books included three titles: The Gift of Black Folk: The Negroes in the Making of America, by W. E. B. Du Bois, The Jews in the Making of America by George Cohen, and The Germans in the Making of America by Frederick Schrader.

 The Knights of Columbus "was the only American fraternal society which did not, by its constitution, prohibit Negro [sic] membership", according to historian Christopher Kauffman.
 During World War I, the Knights were designated as the official agency for supporting Catholic troops, and its support facilities were the only racially integrated facilities open to troops.
 Emmett Jay Scott wrote, "Unlike the other social welfare organizations operating in the war, it never drew the color line."
+During the Cristero War, the Knights of Columbus supported persecuted Catholics in Mexico.
+Nine Knights were later beatified or canonized for their martyrdom during the Cristero War.